betler/g-mail-relay-api/README.md

 ## SMTP Relaying

 The application binds a SMTP server to the specified local port.
 Reads incoming messages and relays them to the specified remote SMTP Server.
+This means we can send emails from cron or similar small utilities that do not support smtp server sending (just localhost and non-authenticated sending).

 Message is relayed 'as it is', with the only addition of a _"Received"_ header, something like:

 ```
 Received: from 0:0:0:0:0:0:0:1 (EHLO [IPv6:::1]) ([0:0:0:0:0:0:0:1])